cbinsights/form-design-system/adr/zindex-values.md

 - Use pre-defined z-index values & ranges that are defined in FDS.
 - Use values between `1` and `9` for fine layering control (usualy when pre-defined z-index values are not useful)
+- Rely on DOM order to set stacking order for elements of the same `z-index` (for example, a popover menu within a modal)

 ### Use values between `1` and `9` for fine layering control